800 University WaySpartanburg, SC 293031-864-503-5000

-Career Center: Cover Letter Writing
+Career Services: Cover Letter Writing

-Once your resume has been assembled, laid out, and printed to your satisfaction, the next and final step before distribution is to write your cover letter.
-Though there may be instances where you deliver your resume in person, most often you will be sending it through the mail.
+Once your resume has been assembled, laid out, and printed to your satisfaction, the next step before distribution is to write your cover letter.
+Though there may be instances where you deliver your resume in person, most often you will be sending it through the mail or online.
 Resumes sent through the mail always need an accompanying letter that briefly introduces you and your resume.
 A well-written resume will allow you to apply for employment opportunities with confidence.
-The cover letter however, will hopefully convince the reader to place your resume in the "to be interviewed" pile.
+The cover letter, however, will hopefully convince the reader to place your resume in the "to be interviewed" pile.
 Use the cover letter as your marketing tool and sell yourself to the reader.
 How well you do this can be measured by how many calls you receive for interviews.
 Spend as much time as necessary to produce a top-notch cover letter.
 A selection of sample cover letters can be found here.

 Like your resume, your cover letter should be neat, clean and direct.
 A cover letter usually includes the following information:

 Your cover letter, including all of the information above, should be no more than one page in length.
-The language used should be polite, businesslike, and to the point.
+The language used should be polite, businesslike and to the point.
 Do not attempt to tell your life story in the cover letter.
 A long and cluttered letter will only serve to put off the reader.
 Remember that you only need to mention a few of your accomplishments and skills in the cover letter.
 The rest of your information is in your resume.
 Each and every achievement should not be mentioned twice.
 If your cover letter is a success, your resume will be read and all pertinent information reviewed by your prospective employer.

 Producing the Cover Letter